 The IIAPP website aims to showcase information on investment arbitration.
 It was motivated by past questions or requests from governments, businesses, NGOs, and media.
 In the academic lingo, it is a knowledge mobilization resource.
-Research and analysis was carried out by students and academic staff at Osgoode Hall Law School of York University in Toronto, Canada, and by volunteers from other academic institutions, under the coordination of Osgoode law professor Gus Van Harten.
-Members of the research team are introduced below, following a brief statement of the project's mandate.
+Research and analysis was carried out by students and academic staff at Osgoode Hall Law School of York University in Toronto, Canada, and by volunteers from other academic institutions, under the coordination of Osgoode Hall law professor Gus Van Harten.
+Members of the original research team are introduced below, following a brief statement of the project's mandate.

 Academic research should be independent, accessible, and relevant if it is to generate knowledge that supports informed policy-making and public discussion.
 To maintain academic independence, the website's content was created or reviewed by persons who do not earn income as arbitrators, lawyers, or expert witnesses in investment arbitration.
 No funding for the website was received from any government, business, or NGO.
 Student research assistants were employed as part of a standard Research Assistant hiring program administered by York University.